navis-org/navis/docs/source/blender.rst

    if you experience issues.
 In Windows simply go to `Help` >> `Toggle System Console`.
 In MacOS, right-click Blender in Finder >> `Show Package Contents`
    >> `MacOS` >> double click on `blender`.

+Last but not least, here's a little taster of what you can do with Blender:

+.. raw:: html

+   <iframe width="560" height="315" src="https://www.youtube.com/embed/wl3sFG7WQJc?controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Reference
 ~~~~~~~~~